 Kathryn Joyce, CRC 2003, has published her second book, "The Child Catchers: Rescue, Trafficking and the New Gospel of Adoption."

-Lauren Sandler, CRC 1999, will be publishing her second book, "One and Only: The Freedom of Having an Only Child, and the Joy of Being One," this June on Simon and Schuster.
+Lauren Sandler, CRC 1999, has published her second book, "One and Only: The Freedom of Having an Only Child, and the Joy of Being One," in June 2013 on Simon and Schuster.
 The book grows out of a feature she wrote for Time magazine in 2010, and attempts "to re-draw the discourse on family size" to discover "how best to reconcile motherhood and modernity."
+She wrote an op-ed for the New York Times around the central topic of her book.

 Cultural Reporting and Criticism Bylines